Fault volume digital twin to reproduce the full slip spectrum, scaling and statistical laws: Discussion

 \section{Discussion}

 These findings, when taken in total, highlight the fault volume framework's capacity to capture global, fault-related scaling laws and statistics, both on the main fault and within the fractured medium.
-Moreover, the fault volume model accurately reproduces diverse slip dynamics, such as large slow slip events, low-frequency earthquakes (LFEs), and earthquakes, all within a unified framework.
-Although it is not explored here, tectonic tremors can be explained as well with our model framework as successive rupture of shear cracks as recently proposed by \textcite{Yabe2025}.
+Moreover, the fault volume model accurately reproduces diverse slip dynamics, slow to fast earthquakes across scales, all within a unified framework.
 Our simulations also replicate the observed localization of deformation leading up to a rupture and subsequent delocalization of deformation into the fractured medium afterward, as recently reported by \textcite{Kato2020, BenZion2020}.
 This comprehensive representation of seismic activity underscores the importance of considering fault volume effects in seismic simulations.
-While several models produce one, or many, of the above-discussed features, the fault volume model stands out as the first to reproduce the entirety of observations and statistics simultaneously, demonstrating its efficacy in capturing the multifaceted nature of seismicity within fault systems.
-We note here this is not the first attempt in our community to expalin the divesity of slip dynamics.
+While several existing models produce one, or many, of the above-discussed features, the fault volume model stands out as the first to reproduce the entirety of observations and statistics simultaneously, demonstrating its efficacy in capturing the multifaceted nature of seismicity within fault systems.

+We note here this is not the first attempt in our community to explain the diversity of slip dynamics.
 In the late 1970's and early 1980's there was a flurry of papers by \textcite[][]{Blandford1975, Nur1978, aki1979, andrews1981, hanks1981, Gusev1983} (among many others) that have proposed heterogeneities in tractions, friction and material properties play a major role in fault mechanics.
 Within this historical context, our work provides a natural framework to introduce traction heterogeneities through geometric complexity and reproduces a broader spectrum of slip dynamics than just earthquakes.